Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Results

-Finally, the absorbance spectra of spherical grains in vacuum were calculated to compare with the observations of circumstellar dust assuming $n_\mathrm{0}=1$, the refractive index of vacuum (Fig. \ref{fig:KBrvsVac}).
-The peaks become weaker and shift shorter wavelengths in vacuum than in the KBr medium.
+The optical constants $n$ and $k$, which were determined by fitting the absorbance spectra at $8\mathrm{-}25 \mathrm{\, \mu m}$ using $\epsilon_\infty = 1.95$, are shown in Fig. \ref{fig:nk} and Table \ref{table:nk}.
+Using these optical constants, we calculated the absorbance spectra of spherical grains in vacuum to compare with the observations of circumstellar dust assuming $n_\mathrm{0}=1$, the refractive index of vacuum (Fig. \ref{fig:KBrvsVac}).
+The peaks become weaker and shift to shorter wavelengths in vacuum than in the KBr medium.